cloudmobi/CloudmobiSSP/android-sdk.md

 ###<a name="eclipse">Setup Eclipse without gradle</a>：
 1. [Download four jars for eclipse as follows :](http://git.oschina.net/CloudTech/CloudmobiSSP/raw/master/AndroidSDK.zip) adlibrary.jar , AudienceNetwork.jar , google-play-services-ads-lite.jar , google-play-services-basement.jar
+（If you don't need the facebook or Admob ADs， the related dependence is not needed.）
 2. Build tool：Ant
 3. Copy the four jars into target project folder /libs/ , and Add them to build path.
 4. Add the follows in strings.xml